SetProtocol/STIPS/STIPS/STIP-009.md

 ![DelegatedManagerFactory create](../assets/stip-009/image2.png "")

-A `deployer` wants to create a new Set Token with a DelegatedManager smart contract manager.
+A `deployer` wants to create a new SetToken with a DelegatedManager smart contract manager.

-1. The `deployer` calls createSetAndManager() passing in parameters to create a Set Token, parameters for the permissioning on DelegatedManager, and the desired extensions.
+1. The `deployer` calls createSetAndManager() passing in parameters to create a SetToken, parameters for the permissioning on DelegatedManager, and the desired extensions.
 Specifically,

     - components: List of addresses of components for initial positions
     - units: List of units for initial positions